Harivardhan37/UrgentMessageDetection/README.md

 [Normal] Let's meet tomorrow
 ```

-The inference script automatically loads the best saved model.
+The script automatically loads the best model and TF-IDF vectorizer.

 ---

 ## 7. Visualizations (Optional)

-To view comparison charts, confusion matrix, or top urgent keywords:
+Generate charts and confusion matrix:

 ```bash
 python src/visualize.py
 ```

-You will get an interactive menu:
+You will see an interactive menu:

 ```
 1. Model comparison